Singularity of information flow at the Hopf bifurcation point: Concluding remarks

 A key observation is that the learning rate remains nonzero even in the deterministic limit.
 This is made possible by reinterpreting the system as a stochastic process and then taking the vanishing noise limit.
+In terms of its definition, the finite limiting value means that the evolution of each variable continues to change the correlation between the variables at a finite rate.
 While this approach enables us to define information-theoretic quantities in deterministic systems, the actual values of these quantities still depend on the way noise is introduced.
-Consequently, directly associating these values with the deterministic dynamics remains nontrivial.
+In the present study, the noise is not introduced arbitrarily, but is chosen to be consistent with that derived from the Kramers–Moyal expansion of the master equation.
+Even with this physically motivated choice, the interpretation of these values as quantities intrinsic to the deterministic dynamics remains an open question.
 A promising future direction is to identify forms of information flow that robustly reflect the intrinsic structure of deterministic dynamics, particularly in systems such as biochemical oscillators.

 In this work, we focused on the connection between nonlinear dynamical behavior and information flow.
 The learning rate, in particular, serves as a bridge linking the system’s information-theoretic and thermodynamic structures.
 Our findings thus provide a foundation for a unified understanding of nonlinear phenomena, information theory, and thermodynamic structure.